 The Headteacher and Associate Headteacher have the day-to-day authority to implement the school's policy on behaviour and discipline, but governors may give advice to the Headteacher and Associate Headteacher about particular disciplinary issues.
 The Headteacher and Associate Headteacher must take this into account when making decisions about matters of behaviour.

 Policy Review Sheet

-Please note any comments or suggested amendments on this sheet.
-You may also choose to complete your comments in confidence on a separate piece of paper.
+complete your comments in confidence on a separate piece of paper.
 Please add your initial to any comments.